 “I would stay at these chain hotels and see they were not true to the environment.
 You would not get any concept of where you were,” says Sverrisdóttir.
 So at Ion Adventure Hotel, in the rolling Icelandic countryside, she adds, “I wanted the guests to experience the Icelandic nature, the culture, the trends, music, design, and everything we like and appreciate.
 I wanted them to experience exactly where they were in the world.”

-Sverrisdottir’s enduring passion for local authenticity, not to mention her razor-sharp sense of aesthetics, extend to the ever-rotating local artworks and music that fill the hotel, as well as to the farm-to-table cuisine at Silfra Restaurant & Bar and the partially exposed Lava Spa, where guests can luxuriate with herbal products made from organic, mineral-rich volcanic ash and clay sourced from the immediate vicinity.
+Sverrisdottir’s enduring passion for local authenticity, not to mention her razor-sharp sense of aesthetics, extend to the ever-rotating local artworks and music that fill the hotels, as well as to the farm-to-table cuisine at Silfra Restaurant & Bar and the partially exposed Lava Spa—both at Ion Adventure Hotel—where guests can luxuriate with herbal products made from organic, mineral-rich volcanic ash and clay sourced from the immediate vicinity.

 One aspect of this, she adds, is a heightened awareness of the unfortunate reality of climate change.
 As a child growing up on a small peninsula near Reykjavik, Sverrisdóttir recalls whale carcasses often drifting onto the shore, forming great fleshy trampolines on which she and her friends would play.
 Her schoolteachers would later bring them down to study the whales’ anatomy.

 “Now there are hardly any whales,” she says wistfully.
 “Climate change is right there in front of you.
 You don’t have to go back in time to realize how intense it is.”